suniljangra16/Rice-type-classification-project-using-ANN/README.md

-# Rice-type-classification-project-using-ANN
-ANN project using Pytorch
+# ANN project using Pytorch